rust-lang/rust-project-goals/src/2024h2/cargo-script.md

 ## Summary

-Stablize support for "cargo script", the ability to have a single file that contains both Rust code and a `Cargo.toml`.
+Stabilize support for "cargo script", the ability to have a single file that contains both Rust code and a `Cargo.toml`.

 ## Motivation